massoncheg/forgejo-docs/docs/user/protection.md

 ## Protected branches

-Protected branches enforce restrictions such as force pushing or merging unless a given number of approval are obtained on a pull request.
+Protected branches enforce restrictions such as force pushing or merging unless a given number of approvals are obtained on a pull request.

 To protect a branch, you need to go to the repository’s **Settings** >